Georg Stanford Brown

-Georg Stanford Brown (born June 24, 1943) is an American actor and director, perhaps best known as one of the stars of the ABC police television series The Rookies from 1972 to 1976.
+Georg Stanford Brown (born June 24, 1943) is a Cuban actor, perhaps best known as one of the stars of the ABC police television series The Rookies from 1972 to 1976.
 On the show, Brown played the character of Officer Terry Webster.

 Early life and education

-Brown was born in Havana, Cuba to Jamaican immigrants.
-Brown was seven years old when his family moved from Havana to Harlem, New York.
-At age 15, he formed the singing group 'The Parthenons', which had a single TV appearance shortly before breaking up.
+Brown was born in Havana, Cuba, the son of Jamaican immigrants.
+He was seven years old when his family moved to Harlem, New York City.
+At age 15, he formed the singing group The Parthenons, which had a single TV appearance shortly before breaking up.
 Brown quit high school, after being invited to do so by a few frustrated teachers.
 He left New York to move to Los Angeles at 17.

 After a few years of not being sure what he wanted to do, he decided to go back to school.
 He passed the college entrance exam and was admitted to Los Angeles City College where he majored in Theater Arts to "take something easy".
 He ended up really enjoying it and returned to New York to attend the American Musical and Dramatic Academy.
 He worked as a school janitor to pay his tuition.

 Early career

 Brown says he feels acting is just something he "fell into".
 Six months out of school, he appeared in Joseph Papp's New York Shakespeare Festival (now called Shakespeare in the Park), and next in The Comedians with Richard Burton and Elizabeth Taylor.
-His work then took him to Africa for four and a half months, Paris, then to Southern France and a chance meeting with Alex Haley who was on his way to Africa to work on a story he was writing, which later was revealed to be Roots).
+His work then took him to Africa for four and a half months, Paris, then to Southern France and a chance meeting with Alex Haley who was on his way to Africa to work on a story he was writing, which later was revealed to be Roots.